isovector/reasonablypolymorphic.com/reasonably-polymorphic/posts/2016-09-13-better-data-types-a-la-carte.markdown

-## Better Data Types *a la Carte*
+## Better Data Types a la Carte

-The problem, of course, is caused by the fact that *DTalC* can be constructed in ways that the structural induction can't handle.
-Let's fix that by constraining how *DTalC*s are constructed.
+The problem, of course, is caused by the fact that DTalC can be constructed in ways that the structural induction can't handle.
+Let's fix that by constraining how DTalCs are constructed.

 At the same time, we'll add the missing inverse of `inj`, namely `outj :: (f :<: fs) => fs a -> Maybe (f a)`[^2], which we'll need later to remove constructors,